- Practice makes perfect

 Stop telling yourself that you are an English learner, but rather, look at yourself as an English speaker.
 This small psychological change will help give you a lot more confidence.
-When you look at yourself as an English speaker you will be able to do a lot more in English.
-Try challenging yourself as much as possible by doing things that you normally do in your mother tongue, in English such as: making appointments, asking for help, joining sports teams or even just starting a conversation with a stranger in a coffee shop… fake it til you make it!
+When you look at yourself as an English speaker, you will be able to do a lot more in English.
+Try challenging yourself as much as possible by doing things that you usually do in your mother tongue, in English such as: making appointments, asking for help, joining sports teams, or even just starting a conversation with a stranger in a coffee shop.
+Fake it til you make it!

 So there you go. try out those 7 tips and let me know what you think, If you have any other ideas feel free to send me an and I will add them to the article (jakeatspeak.ae).